 How to Fix Filter not seating on LG LDTH7972S

-This step-by-step repair guide walks you through fixing filter not seating on your LG LDTH7972S.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll show you how to fix the filter not seating issue on your LG LDTH7972S.
+With the right tools and parts, you can typically complete this repair in 1–2 hours and save yourself from a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.